triggermesh/docs/docs/sources/ocimetrics.md

 account must have the account API secret added.

-For additional information on how to create an API key and associate it with your Oracle Cloud user, go to: https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCID
+For additional information on how to create an API key and associate it with your Oracle Cloud user, go to [Oracle's Developer Documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCID)

 ### Adding the Oracle Cloud Secret